CarlosBalladares/Recruiter-talent-test/README.md

 ![Alt text](src/main/resources/thermometerq.png)

-If you are still reading.
-Please forgive my excesive use of buzzwords.
+If you are still reading I apologize for my excesive use of buzzwords.